-In a conversation on March 11th at 5 pm ET, Zulma Bautista and Christopher Jepperson, musicians from the Colombian National Symphony Orquestra you can learn about the healing power of Classical Music in times of a Pandemic.
+In a conversation on March 11th, Zulma Bautista and Christopher Jepperson, musicians from the Colombian National Symphony Orquestra talked about the healing power of Classical Music in times of a Pandemic.

-They will chat with with Ricardo Sepulveda, assistant professor and Director of Kent Blossom Music Festival, about the healing power of classical music, how they have transformed their lives during the COVID 19th crises and how the National Symphony Orquestra has adapted and changed to keep bringing the best of the world of music to its audiences in Colombia and around the world.
+They chatted with Ricardo Sepulveda, assistant professor and Director of Kent Blossom Music Festival, about the healing power of classical music, how they have transformed their lives during the COVID 19th crises and how the National Symphony Orquestra has adapted and changed to keep bringing the best of the world of music to its audiences in Colombia and around the world.

-The will also talk about their role in a recent TV series about the Orquestra where musicians tell their story.
-Zulma and Christopher have appear in chapter number four of Contra el Olvido, and will share with audiences how they ended up filming themselves for hours so they can show how a day to day of a musician life goes.
+They also talked about their role in a recent TV series about the Orquestra where musicians tell their story.
+Zulma and Christopher have appear in chapter number four of Contra el Olvido, and shared with audiences how they ended up filming themselves for hours so they can show how a day to day of a musician life goes.

 CHRISTOPHER JEPPERSON Clarinet principal He was born in San Diego, California.
 From the age of nine he began to play the clarinet, an instrument that has accompanied him throughout his artistic career.
 He studied at Rice University, Houston, where he received a scholarship for his entire career.
 He won first prize in the Young Artists competition held in Texas.
 Subsequently, he completed his master's degree at Yale University where he studied with the renowned clarinetist David Shifrin.
 He was a Fellow in Tanglewood, Massachusetts, in the United States of America and at the Banff Music Center in Canada.
 He was part of the Quintet of the Americas in New York, performing at renowned venues such as Carnagie Hall, with which he also recorded for the XLNT and MMC Recordings label.
 He settled in Bogotá 30 years ago.
 He was a clarinet professor at the Javeriana University, Los Andes, Juan N. Corpas and the Central University.
 It has been presented at the Banco de la República and at Mazda Concerts.
 He is currently the principal clarinet and soloist of the National Symphony Orchestra of Colombia.